JetBrains/intellij-scala/README.md

 - If you want to contribute, please see our [intro to the Scala plugin internals](http://blog.jetbrains.com/scala/2016/04/21/how-to-contribute-to-intellij-scala-plugin/).

-## Developing Scala plugin
+## Setting up the project

 In order to take part in Scala plugin development, you need to:

-1. Install IntelliJ IDEA 2017.1 or higher with compatible version of Scala plugin
+1. Install IntelliJ IDEA 2017.1 or higher with a compatible version of Scala plugin

 2. Fork this repository and clone it to your computer